Joris Ivens: Early work

 With Henri Storck, Ivens made Misère au Borinage (Borinage, 1933), a documentary on life in a coal mining region.
 In 1943, he also directed two Allied propaganda films for the National Film Board of Canada, including Action Stations, about the Royal Canadian Navy's escorting of convoys in the Battle of the Atlantic.

+Ivens met Ernest Hemingway and Ludwig Renn during the Spanish Civil War in 1936.